Veloce by Pizzeria Paradiso

 After 23 years of full-service pies at Pizzeria Paradiso, Ruth Gresser (pictured left) is tackling a new challenge: fast-casual.
-Come next spring, D.C. will meet Veloce by Pizzeria Paradiso, a quick-serve pizza concept the chef/owner has been thinking over for the past several years.
+Come next spring, D.C. will meet Veloce by Pizzeria Paradiso.
+This is a quick-serve pizza concept the chef/owner has been thinking over for the past several years.

 Veloce — the Italian word for “speed” — aims to open in March at 1828 L St. NW, in a neighborhood becoming a hub for many new fast-casual concepts coming into the market.
 Miller Walker Retail Real Estate represented the tenant in the lease deal.